Ear Infection Treatment in Rockwall, Forney & Wylie

 *These symptoms may indicate a middle ear infection, but they are also common signs of outer ear infections (swimmer’s ear).
 Symptoms of swimmer’s ear also include itching and redness in and around the ear.

 Many ear infections are not severe and may clear up on their own.
-However, for infants and children who present with symptoms of an ear infection, it’s important to seek medical care from an ENT doctor as soon as possible.
+However, for infants and toddlers who have symptoms of an ear infection, it’s important to seek medical care from an ENT doctor as soon as possible and receive ear infection treatment.

-Other ear infection signs to look for in a child include:
+Other ear infection signs to look for in babies and toddlers include:

 - Symptoms that last for more than a day